Skip navigation

 Study Abroad

 If you’re looking for an exciting supplement to your academic experience, the opportunity to travel during college offers the perfect chance to apply your studies in different cultural and global contexts.
 Studying abroad can be one of the richest and most rewarding opportunities in your college career.
-Learn more
+Learn more.

 Honors College

 Regent University’s Honors College is about choices — the moral choices that transform you and shape your character.
-As an Honors student, you will study through a Christian worldview that will help you re-imagine science, the arts, literature, history, theology, economics, family, law, politics — the best of the liberal arts tradition.
+As an Honors student, you can study through a Christian worldview that will help you re-imagine science, the arts, literature, history, theology, economics, family, law, politics — the best of the liberal arts tradition.
 Benefits include an annual scholarship, priority class registration, an opportunity to publish content as a Center for Christian Thought & Action Fellow, and more.
 Candidates must submit two essays for consideration.
-Learn more
+Learn more.

 Early College